 Neil Burger’s “The Illusionist” was originally a cheesy and very ordinary romance movie.
 However, a brilliant twist is still waiting for you who haven’t watched it or dropped this illusion movie.
 The impression is unpredictable, hypnotize you, and truly an “illusion” that controls it.
 Regardless, Nolan’s “The Prestige” sharing a similar resemblance concept.
 If you look closely, then you will find the hole.

 So far, “The Illusionist” is known as a film that changes CGI to a whole level.
 Roger Ebert said that film is an illusion.
 They are nothing more than a moving image.
 They are just a moving projection of 24 frames per second.
 Films are made with the help of lenses, glass, and other reflections so as to produce a trick for the human mind.
 This is also what is often highlighted in Burges’s film.
 It’s the center of an illusion.
-There is a resemblance between film and magic as well as a photographic with the image of a medium.
+There is a resemblance between film and magic as well as an image of a medium.
 It is to manipulate the audience into storytelling about politics

 The ending is still one of the most scarce, especially in magic films.
 But, that’s still not how it is because how could you raise a dead spirit?
 Or speed up the growth of an orange tree?
 It’s a deceptive illusion that we don’t believe it’s real or there were tricks.
 It also has a great character formation.
 The makeup and acting are very animating.
 Rufus Sewell, only with a thick mustache, is a character with cold hands.
 His characteristics caused controversy and he was even described as an ambitious yet evil person.

 Paul Giamatti is so interesting.
 He is a character with the most important roles and is also a narrator